 Learn more about BotFeeder temperature and printing guide.

-Step 4: Download the STL of the calibration cube.
+Step 4: Download STL of the calibration cube

 Select "File" -> "load model file" and select the STL file you just downloaded.

-Step 6: Load the gcode in your 3D printer and start printing.
+Link via computer: Load the gcode from your computer and start printing.

 Link via SD card: Insert the SD card to the 3D printer's slot.
 Load the gcode using the controller and start printing.